Chicago Bankruptcy Lawyer

 Upon approval of the plan, the debtor begins making payments.
 The bankruptcy case remains open for the duration of the repayment plan.
 Once the plan is completed, and all requirements are met, the court will issue a discharge of the remaining eligible debts.

-What is the income limit for bankruptcy in Illinois
+What is the income limit for bankruptcy in Illinois?

 When considering filing for bankruptcy, it’s important to understand how your income can affect your eligibility for different types of bankruptcy.
 In Illinois, as in other states, income plays a crucial role, especially for Chapter 7 bankruptcy.

-Chapter 7 Bankruptcy and the Means Test:
+Chapter 7 Bankruptcy and the Means Test

 Chapter 7 bankruptcy is designed for individuals with limited income who are unable to pay their debts.
 To qualify for Chapter 7 bankruptcy, your income must be below a certain level, which is determined by the Means Test.

-The Means Test compares your average monthly income over the six months prior to filing to the median income for a household of your size in your state.
+As our Chicago bankruptcy lawyer can tell you, the Means Test compares your average monthly income over the six months prior to filing to the median income for a household of your size in your state.
 The median income figures are updated periodically and can be found on the U.S. Trustee Program’s website.

 As of my last training data in April 2023, here are the approximate annual median income figures for Illinois: